Jordan-Russo/shoprite-coupon-autoloader/README.md

 This extension requires the following permissions:

-- **activeTab**: Allows the extension to interact with the current active tab.
+- **activeTab**: Allows the extension to interact with the currently active tab.